Transforming 2-mode network data to 1-mode

 In this exercise, you'll transform a network of women and social organizations into two 1-mode networks.

 The data for this exercise comes from a former Carleton public history MA student, Peter Holdsworth.
 Peter lodged a copy of his MA research on Figshare.
 Peter was interested in the social networks surrounding ideas of commemoration of the centenerary of the War of 1812, in 1912.
 He studied the membership rolls for women’s service organization in Ontario both before and after that centenerary.
 By making his data public, Peter enables others to build upon his own research in a way not commonly done in history.
-(Peter can be followed on Twitter at https://twitter.com/P_W_Holdsworth).
+(You can follow Peter on Twitter.)

 To get and install the plugin, select Tools >> Plugins (The top level menu item 'Plugins' is empty and not used — a useful reminder that Gephi is still in beta).